ElidioColonnaPXL/scripts/README.md

 # infosec-wiki

 A structured repository containing **security scripts, research notes, exploits, and walkthroughs**.
-The goal is to document practical techniques, tooling, and experiments related to **cybersecurity and offensive security**.
+The goal is to document practical techniques, tooling, and experiments

 ---